 1. HOW DO YOU SEE YOUR PERSONAL MISSION IN YOUR LIFE?

-Initially, Edward saw his mission in being an entrepreneur, but then his career took another, investor turn.
 “I want to invest in other companies, in teams and people who build these companies, not for an exit, but for making further innovation possible.
 I am inspired by those founders who love to build companies striving for innovations and societal improvement”.

 2. WHAT MAKES YOU INVEST IN A TEAM?

 Based on his experience, Edward distinguishes 3 biggest challenges or failures for startups:

 Although the first two points are pretty common and widely discussed, the third one is crucially important and often gets neglected.
 Edward believes that cultural behaviour in a company is arguably the most important thing of all: look at the example of Google to see what we mean (just think about it: Google has people whose sole job is to keep employees happy and maintain productivity!).
 The stable growth of the company is grounded in cultural behaviour within the team, as well as its diversity.

 “THE STABLE GROWTH OF THE COMPANY IS GROUNDED IN CULTURAL BEHAVIOR WITHIN THE TEAM, AS WELL AS ITS DIVERSITY.”